 Islands of the Caribbean

-The Islands of the Caribbean will be serving up their Jerk-spiced Chicken in an all-new way this year.
+will be serving up their Jerk-spiced Chicken in an all-new way this year.
 You can expect to see this fan-favorite grilled ON STAGE!
 The Jerk-spiced Chicken is served with roasted sweet plantain salad and mango chutney.

 Last year it was served as a lollipop; but the presentation seems to be a bit different this year, likely thanks to how it’s being cooked.

 A new vegan dish to Africa is the Spicy Kenyan Vegan Githeri with white beans, pigeon peas, curry rice pilaf, and kachumbari slaw.